Sahil-Hibare/HackerRank-Automation/README.md

 # HackerRank-Automation
 Javascript automation project using puppeteer
-In this project we have automated the whole process i.e opening hackerrank website logging in and opening the question and submiting
+Aim of HackerRank-Automation  project is to automate the whole process i.e automatically submit codes. in this project we have used puppeteer for automation puppeteer:puppeteer is a node library that provides a high level API to control headless chrome over the dev tools protocol.